nkitanov/iaq_board/README.md

 ![](images/iaq_device_3d.png)

 # IAQ (Indoor Air Quality) Board
 IAQ Board is a DIY (Do-It-Yourself) device for measuring internal air quality.
-I needed a device for measuring some air quality parameters which is **compact, cheap and simple, but capable**.
+I needed a device for measuring some air quality parameters which is **compact, cheap, simple and capable**.

 After I prototyped it, decided instead of mounting into some odd box with cables hanging inside between the sensors, why not just solder everything on a printed circuit board.
 I had some experience with this from the time when I was a student years ago and luckily now it's much easier to crate PCB and very cheap to get it printed. **And here is my device.
 I am publishing all the details and documentation, so everyone can build it and adapt it freely.**

 ## What exactly is this thing?
-The device is based on very widely available and cheap essential components ([MCU](https://en.wikipedia.org/wiki/Microcontroller) and sensors) which can be bought in Aliexpress.
+The device is based on very widely available and cheap essential components ([MCU](https://en.wikipedia.org/wiki/Microcontroller) and sensors) which can be found in Aliexpress.
 The core component is a simple [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board) (printed circuit board) that's why I called it **IAQ Board**.
 The board integrates all the components in a very small footprint.
 All parts are soldered on it and everyone can assemble it with some  soldering skills.
 The total price if you build it yourself is about 50-60 EUR.
 I also made simplistic holder for 3D print (6-7 EUR is you don't have a 3D printer).
 For these amount of money you get the following air parameters measured adequately (you might not install all sensors if you want to save money):
 - [X] ***Temperature / Humidity / Pressure***
 - [X] [***Air particles PM1, PM2.5, PM10***](https://en.wikipedia.org/wiki/Particulates)
 - [X] [***real CO2 with NDIR sensor***](https://en.wikipedia.org/wiki/Indoor_air_quality#Carbon_dioxide)